Jacques Breyer: Esotericism

 In 1951, he contacted the owners of the Castle of Arginy, trying to interpret a possible esoteric meaning to the graffiti on the keep walls.
-The following spring, he would move into the farmhouse next to it, where he would live for the next seven years; while living there, he would care for its animals and the sick, lecture in Lyon and Paris, and perform theurgy in its dungeon.
+The following spring, he moved into the farmhouse next to it, where he lived for the next seven years; while living there, he cared for its animals and the sick, lectured in Lyon and Paris, and perform theurgy in its dungeon.

 That year he met a journalist attempting to write an article on the site, Marcel Veyre de Bagot, who he befriended and attempted theurgy alongside.
 Breyer viewed this as the start of a rebirth of the Knights Templar (later called the "Arginy Renaissance"), the medieval Order of the Temple.
-Breyer's actions in Arginy lead to a second, independent branch of neo-Templar groups (compared with the main OSMTJ organizations that had existed for many years).
+Breyer's actions in Arginy led to a second, independent branch of neo-Templar groups (compared with the main OSMTJ organizations that had existed for many years).